ArcaneEngineer/ECS-tutorials/part3.md

 (I added the second block (`//...and modify`) to keep `entitiesRawData` block neat and concise, rather than adding the `.x` modifications inline and making the code messy to read.)

+But why do we do this?
+Well, defining just `ARCHETYPE.TANK` and `ARCHETYPE.BULLET` for each element of the array, we avoid having to list the full set of required components these would need, each and every time.

+...That's 4x for tanks, and 4x for bullets in this simple example -- but could be hundreds, thousands or tens of thousands of times in a real-world game.
+Even if the data is saved and loaded, archetypes can keep your saved data many times smaller than it would be otherwise, by avoiding unnecessary repitition.

+I'm sure you'll agree then, that archetypes serve a useful purpose!

-If we need to in future, we can set up more raw data in each element of `entitiesRawData`, like so:
+Also note that if we need to in future, we can set up more raw data in each element of `entitiesRawData`, like so:

 ```
 { archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 0, y: 0}, [COMPONENT.MOTION]: {dx: 5, dy: 10}, ... },